Woman charged with setting fire at apartment that killed 4 - NewsBreak

 Woman charged with setting fire at apartment that killed 4

-The cause of the fire at the three-story, six-unit building in Worcester in the early morning hours of May 14 was determined to be “incendiary,” according to the district attorney’s office, but no motive was disclosed.
+The cause of the fire at the three-story, six-unit building in the early morning hours of May 14 was determined to be “incendiary,” according to the district attorney’s office, but no motive was disclosed in court.
+She is scheduled back in court Nov.
+29.

+“The cause of their deaths involved smoke inhalation and thermal injuries,” the district attorney’s statement said.

-In addition, several residents were injured, including one who jumped from a third-story window.
+In addition, several residents were injured, including one who jumped from a third-story window and two who suffered from smoke inhalation.
 The building had about 20 tenants.
+Two nearby buildings were also damaged.

 Fontaine sued Infowars in Texas in 2018.
 The complaint, seeking unspecified damages, said Infowars posted his photograph on its website the day of the shooting in Parkland, Florida, depicting him as the gunman at Marjory Stoneman Douglas High School, where 17 people died.